ChristopherMotes/lambda_build_ami/README.md

 ##
 ## Directories
 ### policies
 The custom prolicies added to roles used to create each required piece of the AMI.
+Also, you'll need to apply EC2 Read Only.
+Let you security and configuration management requirements deterime how your roles layout.
 ### function_configurations
-The output from aws lambda get-function-configuration for each of the functions
+The output from aws lambda get-function-configuration for each of the functions.
+Use these to help  build your functions correctly.

 ## Improvements
 1. complex user_data stored in S3.